Dates & Prices

 Day 17

-IstanbulGet ready for a long day of travel that takes you from Europe to Asia today.
-Grab a window seat if you can and watch the scenery pass you by, or get stuck into a good book.
-You'll be travelling how the locals do, on a bus along the Tsarigrad Road.
-Also named the Road to Istanbul, this was one of the most important roads in the Middle Ages, widely used by travelling merchants.
-Arrive in Istanbul, the continent-straddling metropolis that the Greeks, Romans, Byzantines and Ottomans have called home.
-You'll have some free time to settle in, then in the evening, maybe join your new friends for an optional dinner and bask in the beauty of a real Turkish kebab.
+IstanbulGet ready for a long day of travel today that takes you from Europe to Asia.
+Grab a window seat if you can and watch the scenery pass you by or get stuck into a good book.
+You'll be travelling how the locals do – on a bus along the Tsarigrad Road, also named the Road to Istanbul.
+When you arrive in the continent-straddling metropolis that the Greeks, Romans, Byzantines and Ottomans have called home, you'll have some free time to settle in.
+Tonight, maybe join your new friends for an optional dinner and bask in the beauty of a real Turkish kebab (yum!).

 Meals: Breakfast -